bako117/homelab-blakenet/README.md

 ---

 ### **completed-projects**
-Finished projects that serve as portfolio pieces.
+Finished projects that were originally in the current-projects folder.
 These documents include purpose, steps taken, issues/fixes, validation, and results.

 Examples might include: